Skip links

 Our Record of Success

-Of course, no lawyer can guarantee a win in every case.
+Of course, no criminal appeal lawyer can guarantee a win in every case.
 What we can promise, however, is that we will bring the experience of having fought, and won, countless appeals against the odds.
 For example:

 Regina v.
 A.: